valhuber/postgres-docker-compose/readme.md

-# Posetgres ApiLogicProject using Docker and docker-compose
+# Postgres ApiLogicProject using Docker and docker-compose

 ## Installation